GitLab Activity Widget for Website. No-code, Live - Poper

 How to embed GitLab activity on your website

 Three steps.
 Under two minutes.
-Works with gitlab.com and self-managed instances.
+Paste a gitlab.com handle, no code.

 1. 01

-Drop in your gitlab.com username, group slug, or self-managed instance URL.
-Poper instantly previews your merge requests, commits, and pipeline runs from the GitLab REST and GraphQL APIs.
+Drop in your gitlab.com profile URL or username.
+Poper instantly previews your public activity feed: merge requests, commits, opened issues, and releases.

-Poper widget builder showing the GitLab connect input with gitlab.com/acme-dev autocomplete result, tanuki fox avatar, Premium badge, and a GitLab orange Connect button
+Poper widget builder showing the GitLab source input with gitlab.com/acme-dev, tanuki fox avatar, and a GitLab orange Search button

 2. 02